php-fig/fig-standards/bylaws/008-psr-evolution.md

 In the example above, the last line is indicative of what should be added to the specification.

-The meta document MUST be amended with information detailing the consumer upgrade path.
+The meta document MUST be amended with information detailing the consumer and/or implementer upgrade path.

 ### Practical example